John and Frances Angelos Law Center, Room 514

 Federal and State Environment Protection and Pollution Control Statutes

 Liability under Federal and State Common Law for Environmental and Toxic Torts

-Davison joined the faculty in 1974 after serving in the United States Navy from 1971-74.
+Davison joined the faculty in 1974 after serving in the U.S. Navy from 1971-74.
 He co-authored Yannacone, Cohen and Davison, Environmental Rights and Remedies (1972), the first treatise on environmental law.
-He is also the co-author of the second edition of Chesapeake Waters (1997), a book that examines the history of the water quality and water pollution of Chesapeake Bay.
+He is also the co-author of the second edition of Chesapeake Waters (1997), a book that examines the history of the water quality and water pollution of the Chesapeake Bay.
 In addition, he is the author of 15 law review articles and the co-author of four other law review articles.
 These articles examine environmental, criminal procedure and property issues.
-Some of his most recent law review articles were published in the William and Mary Environmental Law and Policy Review, Boston College Environmental Affairs Law Review, Fordham Environmental Law Review, and Tulane Environmental Law Journal.
+Some of his most recent law review articles were published in the William and Mary Environmental Law and Policy Review, Boston College Environmental Affairs Law Review, Fordham Environmental Law Review and Tulane Environmental Law Journal.

 He has served as a consultant on environmental issues for the Baltimore County Office of Law, as the reporter for the Maryland Governor's Landlord-Tenant Laws Study Commission, and as a hearing officer for the Consumer Protection Division of the Office of the Maryland Attorney General.
 He is a member of the Colorado Bar.

 In 1998 and 2002, Davison served as co-counsel for environmentalists, on a pro bono basis, in two successful appeals to the United States Court of Appeals for the Eleventh Circuit, in litigation seeking to protect endangered and threatened sea turtles under the federal Endangered Species Act.

 Chesapeake Waters: Four Centuries of Controversy, Concern and Legislation (co-author) (2nd ed., 1997; Cornell Maritime Press).